-- a) Authority approval is required in cases of major repairs proposed by design organisation approval holders, not being the MTC or MSTC holder, and in cases of minor repairs proposed by persons not holding a design organisation approval. - b) Authority approval may be required in cases of major repairs proposed by design organisation approval holders, being the MTC or MSTC holder, if the major repair is:

-- i. related to new interpretation of the airworthiness requirement as used for type-certification; - ii. related to different means of compliance from that used for typecertification: - iii. related to the application of airworthiness requirements different from that used for type-certification.
+- a) Authority approval is required in cases of major repairs proposed by design organisation approval holders, not being the MTC,MSTC or APU ETSO authorisation holder, and in cases of minor repairs proposed by persons not holding a design organisation approval. - b) Authority approval may be required in cases of major repairs proposed by design organisation approval holders, being the MTC, MSTC holder or APU ETSO authorisation, if the major repair is: - i. related to new interpretation of the airworthiness requirements as used for type-certification; - ii. related to different means of compliance from that used for typecertification; - iii. related to the application of airworthiness requirements different from that used for type-certification.